kibook/s1kd-tools/INTRO.md

     The **s1kd-refs** tool lists references in a CSDB object to generate a list of dependencies on other CSDB objects.

+    The **s1kd-repcheck** tool validates CIR references in CSDB objects.

     The **s1kd-validate** tool validates CSDB objects according to their S1000D schema and general correctness as XML documents.